 Once you’re on the job, there are further benefits to having a mentor on your side.
 For example, if you face an unexpected or otherwise uncharted challenge in your new role, you have someone who can provide you with advice on how to handle it.

-If they’re within your company, your mentor can guide you — and perhaps even recommend you for a role — when you’re ready to move up the career ladder.
+If they’re within your company, your mentor can guide you — and perhaps even recommend you for a role — when you’re ready to move up the post-military career ladder.

 6. Write the Perfect Cover Letter